 Overs and Unders

 Vinyl orders of 500 or more are subject to a 10% variance from the chosen quantity.
 This means that quantity you actually receive may be as much as 10% OVER or 10% UNDER your order quantity.
 This is standard across the industry and the final price you pay will be adjusted to reflect this.

 Coloured vinyl record pressing is undertaken using different source material to solid black vinyl and the quality of sound may vary slightly because of this.
 In particular, higher noise levels and isolated static sounds (clicks) may appear in the lead-in and lead-out grooves, in the track crossovers and at any quiet points of the recording.

 In general, the more transparent the colour, the better the sound quality, with opaque colours tending to display a higher noise level.
 Vinyl colours may appear to vary depending on light, background and opacity.
 As coloured vinyl is produced from several batches of source material, small variations in colour may appear throughout a run.
 Coloured vinyl records may also show run-marks, spots or slight traces of other colours as machines cannot run 100% clean.
 It is no longer possible to match vinyl to Pantone colours.
 It should also be noted that colours seen on websites and print-outs are for guide purposes only and may not closely resemble the colour of the pressed records.

-You can supply your artwork to our FTP upload site (contact us for details), on CDR, via email, Dropbox or an online file delivery service such as WeTransfer.
+You can supply your artwork to our FTP upload site (contact us for details), via email, Dropbox or an online file delivery service such as WeTransfer.

-Digital proofs are available at cost on request, digital proofs are not available for reverse board printing (see below).
-Wet proofs are available at cost on request.
-Press passes can be arranged for UK manufacture at cost, UK manufacture is not included in the prices quoted on the website.
+Digital proofs are available at cost on request.
+However, digital proofs are not available for reverse board printing (see below).
+Wet proofs are also available at cost on request.
+Press passes can be arranged for UK manufacture at cost, but UK manufacture is not included in the prices quoted on the website.

 Please be advised that any additional proofing will increase production turnaround times.